SercoSPA/DESP-UserWorkflowService-Templates/README.md

 # DestinE Jupyter Notebook Tutorials for the Insula's Code Lab

 This set of Jupyter Notebook tutorials equips users with the skills to access and exploit Digital Twin data from DestinE for the Insula Code Lab.
-Examples are all written in Python.
+Examples are all written in Python. <br>
+Tutorials are seamlessly integrated into the Insula Code Lab Python environment for all users.

 * [DestinE Platform CacheB data access](./cacheb/cacheb-climate-example.ipynb): this example supports the user in accessing the DESP Data CacheB Service and work with Climate Adaptation DT data.
 * [How to access LUMI's Extremes Digital Twin data using earthkit and the Polytope API](./polytope/polytope-earthkit.ipynb): this example supports the user to retrieve Weather Extremes DT data from Polytope and visualize it.